Shreyansh-kushw/Gestrude/README.md

 # Gestrude
-A self trained hand gesture recognition software.
+A opencv-python and mediapipe based hand gesture recognition software.